micmejia/bible-dump/AMPC/Proverbs/Prov 24.md

-A wise man is strong _and_ _is better than a strong man_, and a man of knowledge increases _and_ strengthens his power;
+A wise man is strong and is better than a strong man, and a man of knowledge increases and strengthens his power;